sverweij/state-machine-cat/docs/SCXML.md

 ## What is supported?
 All core constructs, except _transitions_ without a _target_, which are not a concept in _state machine cat_'s language.
-If you use scxml as an input to state machine cat it will refuse the input
-> As a future feature it will create a dummy "no target" state to which
-> all transitions without a target will go.
+For these states it will create a dummy state called `__no_target__`, to which all transitions within a state machine that have no target will go.

 Also, _state machine cat_'s primary goal is to _visualize_ state machines.
 With that in mind it will focus on the core constructs and not on